 For the cream cheese frosting

-- 1 8 oz package of cream cheese, (regular or reduced fat)
+- 8 oz cream cheese regular or reduced fat

 - generous pinch of kosher salt

 - 1 cup confectioner's sugar SIFTED (very important!)